Puerto Plata

 Cable Car, Puerto Plata

-Cable Car, CC by.
+Cable Car ride, CC by.

-Amber Cove and Taino Bay
+Amber Cove and Ocean World

 Amber Cove, Puerto Plata